Services

 Activities funded

-• Implementation of contract training programs that are nationally recognized and customized for northern residents and workforce entrants.
+• Contract training customized for northern residents and workers.

 Eligibility